What Is Put-Call Ratio?

 The put/call ratio isn’t fixed and changes with the change in market moods.
 However, the market observes a ratio value of 0.7 as a compass.

-The put/call ratio reflects how the market perceives the recent events of earning.
+The put/call ratio reflects how the market perceives the recent earnings events of the company.
 While studying the put/call ratio, it is important to observe the value of both the numerator (put) and the denominator (call).
 Fewer exchanges of call options would push the value of the put/call ratio higher without any significant change in the volume of put options, which can give a false impression of market sentiment.

 Conclusion